Early Intervention Services for Children with Disability

 - Better Start for Children with Disability (Better Start).

-These programmes have helped over 58,000 children, their families and carers, to access over 2.1 million services they need, to a value of almost $437m.
+These programs have helped over 58,000 children, their families and carers, to access over 2.1 million services they need, to a value of almost $437m.
 More information is available on the parents and carers page.

 Throughout Australia, more than 2,800 service providers have registered to provide early intervention through HCWA, and more than 2,600 through Better Start.
 Information for new and existing providers is available on the service providers page.